 Over the past few years, justice and promoting transparent, accessible and inclusive justice systems has become an increased focus in the open government community.
 With this in mind, the Open Government Partnership (OGP) created the OGP Coalition on Justice, a group of OGP members, civil society organizations, and other national and international partners advancing a people-centered approach to justice through their OGP action plans.

-All OGP members currently co-creating or implementing justice commitments will be invited to join this coalition.
-Civil society, private sector representatives, and multilateral and global organizations engaged in these reforms, will also be invited to join meetings of the Coalition.
+All OGP members currently co-creating or implementing justice commitments will be invited to join coalition meetings.

-Afghanistan, Albania, Argentina, Armenia, Burkina Faso, Canada, Chile, Colombia, Costa Rica, Cote d’Ivoire, Croatia, Czech Republic, Denmark, Ecuador, El Salvador, France, Georgia, Greece, Guatemala, Honduras, Indonesia, Jordan, Kenya, Kyrgyz Republic, Latvia, Liberia, Mexico, Moldova, Mongolia, Montenegro, Morocco, Netherlands, North Macedonia, Senegal, Sierra Leone, Uruguay
+Albania, Armenia, Canada, Chile, Colombia, Costa Rica, Czech Republic, France, Indonesia, Jamaica, Kenya, Liberia, Morocco, Netherlands, North Macedonia, Senegal, Sierra Leone, Uruguay

 OGP members or other organizations that do not meet the criteria above can join meetings of the Coalition as observers.
 To indicate interest in joining a Coalition meeting as an observer, please complete the information in this form.

-The Coalition’s members agree to work together on a number of strategies to advance justice through OGP such as:
+The Coalition’s members work together on a number of strategies to advance justice through OGP such as:

 Promoting learning and exchange on policies and actions that improve access to justice, create open justice institutions, and ensure justice processes effectively open government.

 Promoting new technologies, transparency, citizen participation and increased access to information and data to advance legal empowerment and access to justice.